Today’s Edition of The Fight on the Right

 It is unclear whether Jean and Kenney would be the only two candidates to run for the leadership of a new Wildrose-dominated conservative party, or whether a third or fourth contender would enter the contest to lead this currently non-existent party.

-Former St. Albert MLA Stephen Khan has dropped out of the PC leadership race, according to a report from Postmedia.
+Former St. Albert MLA Stephen Khan has dropped out of the PC leadership race.
 The former one-term MLA gave columnist Paula Simons a fairly damning description of the state of conservative politics in Alberta: “I wouldn’t call it a dumpster fire.
 But I’d call it a destructive circus.”

 Here is an excerpt from his statement: